Terms & Conditions

 (c) Unless agreed to the contrary in writing, the Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
 Such substitutions will not be given effect to until approval is received from the Buyer (either verbally or in writing).

-(d) The Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attach to or incorporated in the goods.
+(d) Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attached to or incorporated in the goods.

-(b) A delivery charge may apply to all deliveries with the exception of back order deliveries which are part of an original order that has been partly fulfilled.
+(b) The Seller may impose a delivery charge on all deliveries (subject to such charge being notified to the Buyer in advance) with the exception of back order deliveries which are part of an original purchase order that has been partly fulfilled.